plugin-service/node-gtfs/README.md

     gtfs-import --configPath /path/to/your/custom-config.json

 ### Command Line options

-#### Skip Delete
-By default, the import script will delete any existing data with the same `agency_key` from your database.
-If you don't want this to happen, pass the `--skipDelete` flag

-    gtfs-import --skipDelete

 #### Specify path to config JSON file
 You can specify the path to a config file to be used by the import script.